COATESVILLE -- If there ever was a moment when a desperate, furious comeback attempt would be slammed shut, it was this one:

 St. Joseph's Prep pushed the ball back up the floor.

-And sharp-shooter Kyle Thompson swished a 3-pointer from the left side
+And sharp-shooter Kyle Thompson swished a 3-pointer from the left side as the horn sounded.

 And that was about that.